lcjfly/lcjfly.github.io/_posts/2015-10-16-hello-world.markdown

 <p>
 	<h2>Why GitHub and Jeklly</h2>
 	This is my blog which powered by Jeklly and hosted by GitHub.
-There are so many ways to build a blog site.
+There are so many ways to build a blog site like WordPress, Hexo, Ghost or even owning a VPS.
 Why I choose GitHub+Jeklly?
 Because with GitHub and Jeklly, you can easily add a post like pushing an update in Git.
 And also GitHub can be vistied with less latency almost all around the world.
 Last but not the least, GitHub provide me a free domain lcjfly.github.io !
 </p>

 <p>